 But that same payment offer might be so competitive on the other side of the world.
 This way, you can hire better-performing people while still sticking to your salary budget.

 Startups that deal with niche-specific services should rely on remote hiring.
+Calculating you in-house labor cost percentage will also indicate the benefit of hiring remote workers.
 Because the possibility of getting niche-specific-trained talent is very thin.
 But with remote hiring, you have faster access to thousands of labor resources.